 \subsection{Optimizing the circuit simulation strategy}

-The general scheme that we follow in the computation of \eqref{eq:staterecursion}-\eqref{eq:initialcondition} is to keep the circuits partitioned into small subcircuits if possible, and decide on the deferral of entangling gates on a case-by-case basis.
-We apply tensor slicing whenever possible.
-For every $CX$ gate, we have the choice of transforming it as indicated in Section \ref{s:diagonalize}; and for every entangling gate between qubits in different subcircuits, we have the choice of deferring the entanglement as indicated in Section \ref{s:deferral}.
-In this latter case, we have the choice of assigning the entangling gate to either of the two subcircuits.
-Alternatively, the subcircuits can be merged instead of deferring the entanglement.
+In general, due to the large number of possible circuit decompositions, several considerations need to be taken into account to determine an appropriate simulation execution strategy.
+These considerations will be discussed next.

+For a given input quantum circuit, there is an exponentially large number of possible ways of partitioning circuits and sequencing the computations.
+Additionally, for every non-diagonal entangling gate whose contraction could potentially be deferred, we have the choice of keeping it as is, or transforming it through circuit rewriting to either: diagonalize the gate so as to reduce the number of entanglement indices that would be introduced (e.g., such as transforming a $CX$ gate into two Hadamard gates and one $CZ$ gate); or apply gate decomposition in cases where the minimum number of terms in the decomposition (the Schmidt rank of the gate) is less than the size of the contraction summation induced by the corresponding entanglement indices (i.e., 4 in the case of non-diagonal two-qubit gates).
 These options generate a space of possible computation schemes for any given circuit.
-Given a circuit and a computation scheme, we can compute the memory requirements and floating-point operations required simply by analyzing the gates, as is done in Section \ref{s:example}.
-In principle, we would like to run a bi-objective optimization over the space of possible computation schemes to generate the Pareto frontier that defines the optimal trade-off between memory usage and floating-point operations.
-However, even limiting ourselves to the schemes generated using the ideas of Section \ref{s:buildingblocks}, the number of possible choices is exponentially large, so a brute force exploration strategy of all combinations is not viable for large circuits.
+Given a circuit and a computation scheme, we can compute the memory and floating-point operations required simply by analyzing subcircuits.
+In principle, we would like to run a multi-objective optimization over the space of possible computation schemes to generate the Pareto frontier that defines the optimal trade-off between memory usage and floating-point operations.
+It is desirable to have an automated process to determine an optimal computation scheme, and it is clear that a brute force exploration strategy of all combinations is not viable for circuits above a modest size.

-Nevertheless, the fact that this Pareto frontier has now been identified means that in order to rule out the possibility of simulating a given circuit within a given amount of memory and/or time, one must prove that there does not exist a computation scheme which satisfies the requirements of the stated claim.
-This could, in general, be a difficult task.